s-wheels/classical_cv_cell_segmentation/README.md

+## Running The Code

+All the code is in the cell_segmentation.ipynb notebook.

+Please use pip to install from the requirements file and [download the data](https://bbbc.broadinstitute.org/BBBC020)

 In a README, describe a deep learning approach that you would adopt for such task using pseudo code as well as the tools that you would potentially use.

 ○ Can we track model/data changes? (is the code and data versioned) ○ Where do these jobs get executed? (locally, in the cloud) ○ How automated is the pipeline? (orchestration tools, CI/CD)